Dinner for Lady Rhondda, 23rd March 1933

 And almost finally: do you know where the portrait is?
 A photograph survives with Lady Rhondda standing beside it at the dinner, but unlike the almost identical copy, now hanging in St Fagans National Museum of History at Cardiff, part of the National Museum Wales, the portrait seems to have vanished.
 Artist Alice Burton was known to have made more than one version of some of her works.
 It would be wonderful to rediscover it!

 And finally, perhaps like me you are related to someone who was at the dinner, or know someone who was.
-A number of people have been in touch telling me their relative was at this dinner with my grandfather, which is fun.
-Do let me know.
+I am now in touch with more than relatives of more than 20 guests, who have contributed their personal recollections, pictures and corrections.
+Thank you everyone and we look forward to hearing from others.
 There are response boxes at the end of all the bios, or write your ideas in the box below.
 Your name and contact details will not be shared without your specific permission.
 I would be very happy to give full credit for information that helps fill in the Dinner Puzzle!
 And what table would you have liked to have joined on 23rd March 1933?